TeddyBurnsides/SimpleTable/README.md

 Where the `tableData` prop is an object with the following properties:

-`columns': This is an array of column names and a boolean flag that indicates if the columns should allow sorting.
+## `columns`: This is an array of column names and a boolean flag that indicates if the columns should allow sorting.

 Example: